-Here’s a list of the most common building permit statuses, their definitions, and the associated responsibilities:
+Here’s a list of the most common building permit statuses, their definitions, and the associated responsibilities.
+Understanding these stages can help you or your permit expediting services team manage the process more efficiently and avoid unnecessary delays:

 1. Application Submitted